Sample Debugger Sessions

 remake<1>

-Notice that the prompt has incremented to 1 after entering the a command.
+Notice that the prompt has incremented to 1 after entering the command.

 Stepping